Q: How do I request access to adoption records?

 Q: Can a non-family member petition the court to have a person involuntarily committed?

-A: Yes.
-The involuntary commitment process is the same whether a family member or non-family member petitions the court after observing a person exhibiting dangerous behavior toward themselves or others.
+A: Yes, the involuntary commitment process is the same whether a family member or non-family member petitions the court after observing a person exhibiting dangerous behavior toward themselves or others.

-A: The treating physician will petition the Court requesting that your son be administered the required medication by force.
-If the Court agrees with the evidence presented in a court hearing by the treating physician that your son is in need of medication, a court order will be issued indicating that your son will receive the necessary medication by force.
+A: The treating physician will petition the Court requesting that your child be administered the required medication by force.
+If the Court agrees with the evidence presented in a court hearing by the treating physician that your child is in need of medication, a court order will be issued indicating that your son will receive the necessary medication by force.
 If the Court does not agree with the treating physician, an order will entered in favor of your son.
 The Court will weigh all of the evidence presented at the hearing to make a determination.

 Q: How do I obtain information in my adoption case file (biological parents, medical history, siblings, etc.)?